noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 title: Shared Behaviors best practices with Mocha
 published: false
 description:
-tags: testing, mocha, open-wc, bonitasoft
+tags: testing, mocha, open-wc, web components
-series: open-wc
 ---

 Like (I hope, at least) any of you, I love unit testing!
-Because a good coverage on a code base makes me confident.
+Because a good coverage on a codebase makes me confident.
-Tests helps me understand what a code is about!
+Tests help me understand what a code is about!
 Above all, they make me feel a little less dumb and angry when I code :wink:!

-But here is something that tend to make every developer feel dumb and angry when they write or read tests: sharing behaviors!
+But here is something that tends to make every developer feel dumb and angry when they write or read tests: sharing behaviors!

 I see two reasons here:

 1. sharing behaviors (can, often) leads to over-engineering tests
-2. there is too many (bad) ways to do it
+2. there are too many (bad) ways to do it

 So, take a nice cup of tea, relax, and let me help you better understand how to do it right!

 ## tl;dr

 Check out examples and the decision flowchart in the associated project on Github:

-{% github noelmace/mocha-shared-behaviors }
+{% github noelmace/mocha-shared-behaviors %}

 ## The (old) Mocha way

 First things first!
 Let's see what the Mocha [documentation](https://github.com/mochajs/mocha/wiki/Shared-Behaviours) itself says about this!

-Mocha bind its context (the Mocha "contexts", aka the "this" keyword) to every callbacks you give to it.
+Mocha bind its context (the Mocha "contexts", aka the "this" keyword) to every callback you give to it.
 Meaning, in the function you give to `describe`, `before`, `beforeEach`, `it`, `after` & `afterEach`, you can assign to `this` any data or function you want, making it available for all the callbacks which will be called after that in the same `describe`.